-Reporting directly to the Assurant Chief Audit Executive and to the ARCC, the Internal Audit Services function, led by the Head of Internal Audit for Europe (HoIA), is responsible for regularly assessing the adequacy of the internal controls system of AGL Group and its subsidiaries, including AGIL and ALL, and reporting the findings to the Board (via the ARCC).
+Reporting directly to Assurant CAE and to the ARCC, the IAS function, led by the Head of Internal Audit for AEG (HoIA), is responsible for regularly assessing the adequacy of the internal controls system of TWG Europe and its subsidiaries, including LGI and LGL, and reporting the findings to the AEG Board (via the ARCC).

-The bi-annual audit plan is prepared and submitted to the ARCC every six months for review and confirmation.
+The bi-annual audit plan is prepared and submitted to the ARCC each six months for review and confirmation.
 Upon confirmation, IAS distributes the plan to Executive business leaders and executes the plan during the course of the audit plan period.
 Additionally, at IAS' discretion or at the request of the ARCC, or management, other unannounced audits may be completed.

-IAS personnel report directly and solely to the CAE of Assurant, Inc. and the CAE reports directly to the Chair of the AIZ Audit Committee; and administratively to Assurant's Chief Financial Officer.
+IAS personnel report directly and solely to the CAE of Assurant Inc. and the CAE reports directly to the Chair of the Assurant Inc. Audit Committee; and administratively to Assurant's Chief Financial Officer.

-The Internal Audit Charter defines the framework for the activities of the internal Audit function and is approved by the AIZ Audit Committee.
+The AEG Internal Audit Charter defines the framework for the activities of the Internal Audit function as it pertains to AGL (including AGIL), and is approved by the AEG ARCC.
+The Charter also aligns with the broader global Charter established between IAS and the Assurant Inc. Audit Committee.

-The internal audit reporting structure and the Charter allow IAS to be independent of the functions audited; and it provides IAS full, free, and unrestricted access to all operations, records, property, and personnel.
+The internal audit reporting structure, the AEG Internal Audit Charter and the Global charter allow IAS to be independent of the functions audited; and it provides IAS full, free and unrestricted access to all operations, records, property and personnel.
 Additionally, it provides the authority to allocate resources, set frequencies, select subjects, determine scope of work, and apply the techniques required to accomplish audit objectives.

 Initially the entire risk universe is considered during annual audit planning and subsequent revisions to plan, the highest-risk items are included as risk-based audits.
-Certain processes, while not rising to a level of significant risk, are still included on a cyclical basis to ensure breadth of coverage over a span of time.
+Certain processes, while perhaps not rising to a level of significant risk, are still included on a cyclical basis to ensure breadth of coverage over a span of time.